awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-internal-load-balancer.md

 1. On the **Assign Security Groups** page, choose **Create a new security group**\.
 Enter a name and description for your security group, or leave the default name and description\.
 This new security group contains a rule that allows traffic to the port that you configured your load balancer to use\.
 If you will use a different port for the health checks, you must choose **Add Rule** to add a rule that allows inbound traffic to that port as well\.
 Choose **Next: Configure Security Settings**\.

 1. On the **Configure Security Settings** page, choose **Next: Configure Health Check** to continue to the next step\.
-If you prefer to create a HTTPS load balancer, see [HTTPS Listeners for Your Classic Load Balancer](elb-https-load-balancers.md)\.
+If you prefer to create a HTTPS load balancer, see [HTTPS listeners for your Classic Load Balancer](elb-https-load-balancers.md)\.

 1. On the **Configure Health Check** page, configure the health check settings that your application requires, and then choose **Next: Add EC2 Instances**\.